Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Discussion

 \section{Discussion}

 In this work, we took the first steps towards developing a risk-aware foundation for continual RL.
-In particular, we first examined the classical theory of risk measures, and showed that, in its current form, it is incompatible with continual RL, and particularly, the stability-plasticity dilemma.
-Then, building on this insight, we extended risk measure theory into the continual setting by introducing a new class of \emph{ergodic} risk measures, which are designed to be compatible with continual learning.
-Finally, we provided a CVaR-based case study, along with numerical results, which showed the intuitive appeal and theoretical soundness of ergodic risk measures in a continual learning setting.
+In particular, we formalized the notion of risk-awareness in continual settings, and used the resulting framework to establish the conditions needed to enable an agent to be risk-aware in continual settings.
+We then examined the classical theory of risk measures, and showed that, in its current form, it is incompatible with continual learning.
+Then, building on this insight, we extended risk measure theory into the continual setting by introducing a new class of \emph{ergodic risk measures}, and showing that it is compatible with continual learning.
+Finally, we provided a CVaR-based case study, along with numerical results, which showed the intuitive appeal of ergodic risk measures in continual settings.

-More broadly, the introduction of ergodic risk measures offers several potential benefits for the RL community.
-In particular, the introduction of the mathematical \emph{plasticity} and \emph{local time consistency} properties, which are at the heart of ergodic risk measures, effectively formalizes the stability-plasticity dilemma from the perspective of the optimization objective.
-Importantly, if one considers the risk-neutral case as a specific instance of the risk-aware case, then this formalization of the stability-plasticity dilemma could be applied more broadly in other continual RL settings.
-Moreover, in comparison to the \emph{static} and \emph{nested (dynamic)} risk measures that are used in the non-continual RL setting, we note that ergodic risk measures offer several advantages.
-In particular, ergodic risk measures retain some notion of time consistency, while remaining highly interpretable, thereby capturing the appeal of both static and nested risk measures.
+More broadly, in \emph{non-continual} settings, ergodic risk measures offer a new and appealing alternative for risk-aware learning and decision-making.
+In particular, when utilizing the average-reward formulation, ergodic risk measures offer several advantages in comparison to the static and nested risk measures that are typically used in non-continual RL settings.
+A mathematically rigorous discussion of these advantages is provided in Appendix \ref{appendix_noncontinual}.
+In summary, we show that ergodic risk measures can retain some notion of time consistency while remaining highly interpretable, thereby capturing the appeal of both static and nested risk measures.
+Moreover, we show that ergodic risk measures are able to circumvent some of the challenges and non-trivialities that have been historically associated with risk-aware RL objectives in non-continual settings.

 All in all, this work represents the first formal theoretical exploration of risk-aware decision-making in a continual learning setting.
-Moving forward, we believe that the theoretical foundation that has been established, including the introduction of a theoretically-sound risk-aware objective that is stable-yet-adaptable, will enable further progress in the development of risk-aware lifelong agents.
+Moving forward, we believe that the theoretical foundation that has been established, including the introduction of a theoretically sound risk-aware objective that is stable-yet-adaptable, will enable further progress in the development of risk-aware lifelong agents.